DaveSalterM/pwa-text-editor/README.md

   ## Installation

   Follow this [Link](https://pwa-text-editor-6f81.onrender.com/) to begin using in your web browswer.
-You may also install the application locally after navigating to that page by clicking the "install" button in the top left corner of the page.
+You may also install the application locally after navigating to that page then clicking the "install" button in the top left corner of the page.

   ## Usage